 This graph shows monthly world stocks-to-use estimates (in percent) matched against the A-index of world cotton prices (in cents per lb).
 As usual, stocks-to-use moves in the opposite direction from world prices.
 An apparent key threshold is 40% world stocks-to-use (dark horizontal line) which is the point where major trends in world prices (either up or down trends) tend to change direction.
 The massive build-up in world stocks, with over half of it represented by an out-of-circulation Chinese reserve, distorted the historical relationship between world price and world stocks-to-use.
-However, the whittling down of world ending stocks in recent years reflects the slow return to more balance supply and demand.
+Then the subsequent whittling down of world ending stocks in recent years reflects the slow return to more balance supply and demand.
 More recently, the pandemic recession has caused a downshift, and then a recovery, in demand.
 This pattern is reflected by a riseand fall in projected world ending stocks again.

 Welcome to the educational website of Dr. John Robinson in the Department of Agricultural Economics at Texas A&M University.

 The website focuses on farm-level implementation of strategies for Texas cotton growers to deal with yield and price risk.
 Contact me to receive a weekly e-mail notice of when the latest edition is posted on-line.
 In addition, we provide daily crop market news and commentary on Twitter (@aggie_prof) and also on the Master Marketer facebook page.
 We welcome your feedback and interaction in these social media.